TailorsoftApps/mirrortocloud/README.md

-# Mirror to iCloud – Privacy Policy
+# Mirror to Cloud – Privacy Policy

-This repository hosts the public privacy policy for the macOS app **Mirror to iCloud**.
+This repository hosts the public privacy policy for the macOS app **Mirror to Cloud**.

 The privacy policy is available at: https://tailorsoftapps.github.io/mirrortoicloud/privacy.html